Fathiah-0/Threat-Actor-Investigation-Profiling/README.md

 The investigative environment was prepared on a Kali Linux virtual machine.
 The setup involved the following steps:

-### Correct Way to Paste in Your README:

-Here is the full clean section again. **Copy everything below** and paste it directly into your README editor:

 ---

 **1. Install Docker**